 Familiarity with the divorce process

 Having gone through the divorce process once, you understand what it entails.
-You know that in Ontario you will divide the value of the difference between the spouses’ increased net worth during the marriage and you will determine what will happen to your children, all of which can make for a stressful and expensive experience.
+You know that in an Ontario divorce, you will divide the value of the difference between the spouses’ increased net worth during the marriage and you will determine what will happen to your children, all of which can make for a stressful and expensive experience.

 And if your split was contentious, you know that people who once loved each other can wind up saying and doing hurtful things.